wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/work-with-external-data/includes/4-move-data-using-collect.md

 This formula would add records to the data source named **DataSourceName**, setting the **NameColumnSource** and **FavoriteColorColumnSource** columns with the values from your collection but only for the records where **UpdateSource** was set to true.

-This example could be further optimized, but it should demonstrate to you the concept and pieces for dynamically saving your collection to a data source.
+This example could be further optimized, but it should demonstrate the concept and pieces for dynamically saving your collection to a data source.

 For more information on ForAll, see [ForAll Documentation](/powerapps/maker/canvas-apps/functions/function-forall/?azure-portal=true).